 Learn all about how to map a network drive.
 The name Network Attached Storage itself says that it is a storage device; which gets connected to your home or office network instead of craving the Network of the PC.

-Moving forward, one of the major advantages of using Network Attached Storage is its ability to perform Automatic Backups, at the same point, it mirrors the same data in two different drives.
-Well, we can consider it a kind of secured and protected way to manage your Mac storage compared to those old fashion External Hard-Drives.
+Moving forward, one of the major advantages of using Network Attached Storage is its ability to perform Automatic Backups.
+At the same point, it mirrors the same data in two different drives.
+Well, we can consider it a secured and protected way to manage your Mac storage compared to those old-fashioned External Hard-Drives.

 For What Purpose Does Network Drive Storage Usually Used?
-Network Attached Storage is centralized storage where you can easily store the data or document, which can be accessed by multiple people so they can handily share or collaborate data or documents.
-Here are some of the advantageous aspects of using Network Drive Storage on Mac.
+Network Attached Storage is centralized storage where you can easily store the data or document, which multiple people can access so they can handily share or collaborate data or documents.
+Here are some advantages of using Network Drive Storage on Mac.

-- Offer easy ways to get control and manage the files.
+- Offer easy ways to control and manage the files.

 - Offer more security compared to other cloud storage services.

-- Can be used by a bunch of users on different devices.
+- A bunch of users on different devices can use it.

 - No compromising over the privacy factor.

-Since there are many Mac users who want to learn Network Drive mapping on their device, we shall first go through the different methods to Map to a network drive and then learn how to automatically map network drive on various macOS.
+Since many Mac users want to learn Network Drive mapping on their device, we shall first go through the different methods to Map to a network drive and then learn how to automatically map network drive on various macOS.

 Map network drive Mac desktop shortcut

-Here I’m showing you useful keyboard shortcuts that utilize to Map network drive on Mac and access the network drive with a double-click on Mac desktop screen.
+Here, I’m showing you helpful keyboard shortcuts that are utilized to Map the network drive on Mac and access the network drive with a double-click on Mac desktop screen.

 - To access Connect to Server Window = Launch Finder on Mac, then Command + K (⌘ + K) keys to Open Connect to Server Popup window.

-How Can I Map Network Attached Storage On macOS Ventura And Earlier OS?
+How Can I Map Network Attached Storage On macOS Sonoma And Earlier OS?